-This course WILL count towards the in-person requirement for the A&D program under the transformational tier.
+This course WILL count towards the in-person requirement for the A&D program.

 How can EAC-CPF enhance your institution’s records–and how can you get started using it?
 In this workshop you’ll learn how to create EAC-CPF records, with hands-on application of the elements to existing data; discuss balancing existing data with additional data components as part of an implementation strategy; and examine existing projects to consider how EAC-CPF may be implemented locally, regionally, or nationally.

 - Knowledge of the structure and content of the EAC-CPF standard and the companion content standard ISAAR (CPF);

 - Explored the metadata scheme design, including elements and attributes defined to reflect that design:

 - XML techniques used to incorporate data from allied standards